 Kopf's professional baseball career began in 1910.
 He used an alias, Fred Brady, so he could continue playing collegiately at Fordham under his real name.
 His professional debut was with Akron of the Class C Ohio-Pennsylvania League.
 Playing 30 games, he struggled to a .162 average.
 He also may have played for a short time with Newark of the Class D Ohio State League that season.

 In 1911 Kopf played 22 games for New Haven of the Connecticut League, again struggling with the bat, hitting just .202.
 Larry ended the season with Fall River of the New England League, improving to a .278 mark.
-In 1912 Connie Mack signed "Brady" and took him to San Antonio for spring training.
-Mack found him not ready for "fast play" and he was released to Toledo of the American Association,
+In 1912 Connie Mack signed "Brady" for the Philadelphia Athletics and took him to San Antonio for spring training.
+Mack found him not ready for "fast play" and he was released to Toledo of the American Association.

 Larry played two seasons for Toledo, hitting .181 in 1912 before improving to .255 the next year.
 Despite his lack of production, the Cleveland Indians purchased his contract and brought him to the major leagues for a trial.
 Throughout his career Kopf was known for being solid with the glove but not too strong at the plate, though he did have a reputation as someone who was tough in clutch situations.
 Perhaps it was his potential with the glove that caused major league scouts to want to give him a trial.